drejleeo/python-learning/README.md

 - Based on the above script, add a new API that will allow us to identify possible frauds (seats occupied without reservations)

 ---
+# Fifth sprint

+- Deploy app in Heroku (+presentation).
+- Implement payment solution for buying tickets.
+- Generate thumbnails for posters of specific dimensions (without external libraries)

+---
 # To be refined

-- Write `python` / `bash` script for finding out a user's password (medium) using `bruteforce`
-- Write `python` / `bash` script for testing rate limit

-- HTML page that loads values gotten from API (`jQuery`, `Angular`, `React`)

-- File upload & download: Manipulation of uploaded files (remove metadata)
+- File manipulation (add metadata to uploaded images)

-- Implement payment solution for buying tickets
-- Deploy app in Heroku

 #### Ideas